 If you're planning a trip to Turkey, you must put meat-filled dumplings topped with garlic yogurt, or 'mantı' (mahn-TUH'), on your to-eat list.
 If you've already been to Turkey, you may have tried this classic dish that's loved by adults and kids alike.

 There are many ways to prepare 'mantı.'
-This ancient dish has a lot of history behind it.
-Did you know that versions 'mantı" are found all throughout central Asia?
 The one enjoyed most in Turkey is 'Kayseri mantısı,' that is, 'mantı' from the Anatolian city of Kayseri.
 It's known for the tiny size of the dumplings and a tangy tomato sauce drizzled over the garlic yogurt.

 Try this recipe for 'Kayseri mantısı' at home for a taste of Turkish regional cuisine and a new twist on Italian-style ravioli.
 All you need is a pasta machine and a rolling pin.
-Or, go the easier route and purchase pre-made wonton wrappers.
+Or, go the easier route and purchase pre-made wonton wrappers instead of making your own dough.

 - 1 package fresh wonton wrappers